 Your child will be given a link to an e-diary to record any symptoms they experience after the vaccination.
 A back up paper version can be provided instead if you are unable to access the internet; to allow the study team to view the entries on a regular basis we would prefer you to complete the diary online.
 They will also be given a thermometer and tape measure.
 They will be asked to record local symptoms at the injection site (pain, tenderness, redness, warmth, itch, swelling and hardness) each day for seven days after vaccination.
-Similarly, they will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days.
-They will also be asked to record any other symptoms they experience in the 28 days after vaccination.
+Similarly, they will be asked to record general symptoms (fever, chills, joint pains, muscle pains, fatigue, headache, malaise, nausea, vomiting, diarrhoea) each day for seven days after vaccination.
 They may need help from an adult to complete the diary.